Fort Frances: History

 On January 14, 2014, Resolute Forest Products announced that it planned to stop operations of the final paper machine and close out its operations in Fort Frances by the end of the month.

 On December 13, 2014, Tim Hortons filmed a commercial in Fort Frances.
 The commercial, which dubs Fort Frances "one of the coldest places in Canada", was shot at the local Tim Hortons.
 In the days leading up to the filming, yarn was seen covering trees, benches, etc. Workers had spent the night covering the interior of the restaurant with yarn and building a giant toque on the roof.
 For the day, the coffee was free.

 In August 2015 the Seven Generations Education Institute hosted the World Indigenous Nations Higher Education Consortium's (WINHEC) Annual General Meeting at the Nanicost Grounds for members attending from all over the world.

+Geography

+Climate

+Fort Frances experiences a humid continental climate (Köppen climate classification Dfb), with cold winters and warm summers.
+Temperatures beyond 34 C have been measured in all five late-spring and summer months.
+Summer highs are comparable to Paris and the Los Angeles Basin coastline in California, whereas winter lows on average resemble southern Siberia and polar subarctic inland Scandinavia.

+Fort Frances, along with Atikokan hold the record for the highest temperature ever recorded in the province of Ontario.
+On 13 July 1936 the mercury climbed to 42.2 C.